|Nutrition Facts (per serving)|

-Drop dumplings into the boiling water (in batches, if necessary, so as not to crowd) and return to the boil.
+Drop dumplings into the boiling water (in batches, if necessary, so as not to crowd) and return to a boil.

 If serving with polonaise topping, melt the butter in a small skillet.
 Add the breadcrumbs and fry for about 3 minutes or until golden brown.